 The Drive288 Project is in full effect, with about a year and a half of construction remaining.
-As field engineers and construction workers grind day and night to complete the 10.3 miles of additional, managed lanes, it is one man’s vision that these employees are helping to fulfill.
-Meet Vicente Gomez, the man behind the design.
+As field engineers and construction workers grind day and night to complete the 10.3 miles of managed lanes, the overall project is helping to be fulfilled by Design Build Manager, Vincente Gomez; one of the tours de fource behind the design.

 Coming to Texas with a Master’s Degree in Civil Engineering from Madrid, Spain, Gomez serves as the Design Build Manager for the Drive288 Project.
 Joining the Construction industry as an intern for Dragados in 1999, Gomez was inspired since childhood to follow in his father’s footsteps as a Civil Engineer.